mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 1. Highlight past successes: Cross link to promote traffic
 2. Links tell a story: Links should indicate the content they lead to without clicking, avoid "read this blog post" and instead "learn more about the incident response alpha program"

-## Language Guidelines**
-1. Specify Desktop app or Mobile App if a feature is not dependent on the server release
-2. Use common wording, e.g.:
- Sites --> Servers
- Webapp --> Browser
-3. "Better messaging experience" is too vague
-4. Do not use internal names of features, such as "Unread toasts", "Deep linking"

 ## Screenshot Guidelines